SourCherries/auto-face-align/results/README.md

 # Evaluation of DLIB and AFA
 To test DLIB landmark detection and our GPA-based alignment procedure in the typical use-case for psychology researchers, we use 3 different databases of face photographs.
+The vast majority of faces from these 3 databases were emotionally neutral.
+We did an additional assessment using a fourth database of faces that varied in emotional expression.

-The databases we used: the CAS-PEAL database of Chinese faces (Gao et al., 2008); the Glasgow Unfamiliar Face Database GUFD (Burton et al., 2010); and faces from the Kent Face Matching Test KFMT (Fysh & Bindemann, 2018).
+The databases we used: the CAS-PEAL database of Chinese faces (Gao et al., 2008); the Glasgow Unfamiliar Face Database GUFD (Burton et al., 2010); faces from the Kent Face Matching Test KFMT (Fysh & Bindemann, 2018); and emotionally expressive faces from the NimStim database (Nim et al., 2009).
+Analyses are reported separately for the neutral (first 3 databases) and expressive sets (NimStim database).

 In particular, GUFD and KFMT are tailored to the study of face perception in realistic scenarios, so the faces from these databases were photographed with variable quality cameras and resolutions and allowed for natural poses instead of a strictly frontal-parallel orientation of the face.